noi-techpark/opendatahub-website/src/content/use-cases/today_eurac.md

     partial: imgs-text-enlargeable.html

   - title: "**Efficient Configuration**"
-    description: "Harnessing the capabilities of Open Data Hub and sharing relevant data facilitated the effortless reconfiguration of a web component using standard APIs.
-This straightforward configuration tweak allowed for the display of events either at NOI or at Eurac.
-The adaptability showcased not only saved valuable time and resources but also emphasized the potential of Open Data Hub in streamlining configurations and meeting specific requirements with ease."
+    description: "The effortless reconfiguration of a web component using standard APIs was facilitated by harnessing the capabilities of the Open Data Hub and sharing relevant datasets.
+This straightforward tweak to the setup enabled events to be displayed either on-site or remotely.
+This custom data visualisation solution for businesses saved time and resources while showcasing the flexibility of the Open Data Hub’s visualisation services in meeting specific organisational requirements efficiently."
     img_back: "/img/use-cases/today_eurac/04-OpenDataHub-Eurac-Tania-Marcadella-2023-3313.jpg"
     img_credit: "© Open Data Hub / Tania Marcadella"
     img_back_alt: "Eurac Research staff managing events with data visualization tools from Open Data Hub."